About Our School

 The Rose Building opened in 2014.
 This two-storey teaching block for English and Modern Foreign Languages was named after inspirational ex-Assistant Principal Mr Steve Rose who worked at the school for 37 years.
 The provision of this building enabled us to demolish many of the temporary teaching buildings on the south of the site, a long-held desire which we were delighted to realise.

-The next phase of the development plan was the purpose-built dining hall which opened in September 2019, and a new maths building which is opening in September 2020.
+The next phase of the development plan was the purpose-built dining hall which opened in September 2019, and a new maths building which opened in September 2020.

 'Parents and carers are overwhelmingly positive about the quality of care and education their children receive.'
 Ofsted April 2018.
 The local community regards the school highly and gives us considerable support.
 In turn, the school provides venues and facilities for many community activities and events.

 Recently we have worked hard with local primary schools on the formation of the Palladian Academy Trust (PAT), a development we are passionate about.
 The new multi-academy trust (MAT) is a group of like-minded local schools - all academies – that have chosen to work together in partnership for the benefit of our children’s education.